From top to bottom line: Everest closing means financial hit

 It's setting up a potentially risky proposition in 2021 — overcrowding on the mountain.
 There will be a backlog of clients eager to make the trek, along with a new batch of climbers.
 Last May, a climber snapped a memorable photo from a line with dozens of hikers in colorful winter gear that snaked into the sky.
 Climbers were crammed along a sharp-edged ridge above South Col, with a 7,000-foot (2,133-meter) drop on either side, all clipped onto a single line of rope, trudging toward the top of the world.

 “It would be very important that Nepal puts reasonable regulations in place for operators and climbers," said Furtenbach, who resides in Austria and spends time at Lake Tahoe.
 "Otherwise, I see that risk for a total mess next year.”
 For the Sherpas, it's about finding a way to hang on after their source of income was halted.
 They're the backbone of an expedition — the first to reach Everest each climbing season and the last to leave.
 They set up the camps, carry the equipment and cook the food for climbing parties.
 They fix the ropes and ladders over the crevasses and ice-falls that enable mountaineers to scale the peak.
-Generally, a Sherpa can earn USD 10,000 or more should they summit.
-Porters or cooks at the mountaineers' camps average between USD 3,000 and USD 5,000 during their three months of work.
-That's a significant amount compared with Nepal's USD 1,035 annual per capita income.
+Generally, a Sherpa can earn $10,000 or more should they summit.
+Porters or cooks at the mountaineers' camps average between $3,000 and $5,000 during their three months of work.
+That's a significant amount compared with Nepal's $1,035 annual per capita income.

 But it's treacherous work.
 That's why Apa Sherpa started his foundation -- to give young kids another route.